Who We Are

 Watchdog

-We will serve as a watchdog and accountability partner to all CCSF departments and agencies as it relates to our commitment to gender equity across all indexes.
+We serve as a watchdog and accountability partner to all CCSF departments and agencies as it relates to our commitment to gender equity across all indexes.

 Chief Advocate

-We will advocate for equity in service delivery, employment opportunities, leadership development and budget allocation and champion policies that best support women, girls and nonbinary people to thrive.
+We advocate for equity in service delivery, employment opportunities, leadership development and budget allocation and champion policies that best support women, girls and nonbinary people to thrive.

 Community Convener

-We will work in close partnership with the Mayor’s Office, the Board of Supervisors, City agencies and other stakeholders, bringing people together to collaborate on ideas, strategy and impactful action.
+We work in close partnership with the Mayor’s Office, the Board of Supervisors, City agencies and other stakeholders, bringing people together to collaborate on ideas, strategy and impactful action.

 Our Commission